pyeventsourcing/esdbclient/README.md

 The `stream_name` argument is required, and is expected to be a Python `str` object that uniquely identifies the stream in the database.

-The `expected_position` argument is required, is expected to be: either a positive integer equal to the position in the stream of the last recorded event in the stream (known as the "stream position"); or `None` if new events are being appended to a new stream.
+The `expected_position` argument is required, is expected to be: either `None` if new events are being appended to a new stream, or an integer equal to the position the last recorded event in the stream.

-The stream position sequences are zero-based, and so for example when a stream has one recorded event, the stream position is `0`, and the correct value of the `expected_position` argument when appending the second new event should be `0`.
+The stream positions of recorded events start from zero.
+And so, when appending the second new event to a stream that has one recorded event, the correct value of the `expected_position` argument is `0`.
+Similarly, when appending the third new event to a stream that has two recorded events, the correct value of the `expected_position` argument is `1`.

+Streams are created by appending events.
 The correct value of the `expected_position` argument when appending the first event of a new stream (a stream with zero recorded events) is `None`.
-That is, streams are created by appending events with `expected_position=None`, and there is no way to create a stream without appending events.
+Please note, it is not possible to create an "empty" stream in EventStoreDB.

-If there is a mismatch between the given value of this argument and the actual stream position when the new events are recorded by the database, then an `ExpectedPositionError` exception will be raised.
-This accomplishes optimistic concurrency control when appending new events.
+If there is a mismatch between the given value of the `expected_position` argument and the position of the last recorded event in a stream, then an `ExpectedPositionError` exception will be raised.
+This effectively accomplishes optimistic concurrency control.

-If you wish to disable optimistic concurrency, set the `expected_position` to a negative integer.
+If you wish to disable optimistic concurrency control when appending new events, you can set the `expected_position` to a negative integer.

-If you need to get the current stream position, then use the `get_stream_position()` method (see below).
+If you need to discover the current position of the last recorded event in a stream, you can use the `get_stream_position()` method (see below).

 The `events` argument is required, and is expected to be a sequence of new event objects to be appended to the named stream.
 The `NewEvent` class should